Amazing Facts About Bats

-In fact, a 2016 paper published by University of Tennessee researchers found that the Mexican free-tailed bat could reach speeds up to 100 mph, making it by far the fastest mammal on earth.
+In fact, a 2016 paper published by University of Tennessee researchers found that the Mexican free-tailed bat could reach speeds up to 100 mph, making it by far the fastest mammal on Earth.

 2. Bats can find their food in total darkness.

 Often, bats consume their body weight in insects every night, helping keep bug populations in check.

 In addition to loss of habitat, one of the most dire threat comes from white nose syndrome, a disease that has decimated bats in the U.S. and Canada.
-The Nature Conservancy collaborated on a breakthrough in 2015.
+The Nature Conservancy collaborated on a white nose syndrome breakthrough in 2015.
 Bats were treated with a common bacterium that seems to stop the growth of the white nose fungus, and were then successfully released back into the wild.

 5. Some bats hibernate in caves through the cold winter months.

 Bat guano was once a big business.
 Guano was Texas's largest mineral export before oil!
 Austin is a seasonal home to North America’s largest urban population of Mexican free-tailed bats, which live beneath the Congress Avenue Bridge.
 Approximately 1.5 million bats reside there!

 The flying fox bat has a wingspan of up to 6 feet.
-The world’s smallest bat is the bumble bee bat of Thailand, which is smaller than a thumbnail and weighs less than a penny.
+In contrast, the world’s smallest bat is the bumble bee bat of Thailand, which is smaller than a thumbnail and weighs less than a penny.

-Millions of Mexican free-tailed bats roosting there each year between March and October.
-Learn more about The Nature Conservancy's efforts to secure 1,521-acres to protect these vital species.
+Millions of Mexican free-tailed bats roost in the Bracken Cave each year between March and October.
+Learn more about The Nature Conservancy's efforts to secure 1,521-acres to protect this vital species.

 Test Your Bat Knowledge